lumpofice/mysql_sakila_db_queries_and_solutions/README.txt

 **WARNING**
-This repository is ongoing an is subject to change on any given day.
-What I hope to keep constant are the queries, give or take some columns.
-The solutions may be updated to reflect greater sophistication in my own (or a contributor's) understanding.

-In fact, some of the solutions need to have corrections made to them.
-Possibly, the queries themselves need to be altered.

-This is a repository holding MySQL queries and their solutions.
+This is a repository holding MySQL queries and their solutions for the sakila database.
 I have not been able to find a rich source of such things in my cursory glance into the usual places for such material.
 Thus, this repository will serve as a bank of exercises and their solutions.
+I have provided queries as QUERY, their solutions, baby steps towards such solutions in the form of BABY STEP i, where i is a natural number, and solutions to these baby steps.
+Finally, there is a python script used to display table form solutions to these queries and baby steps.
+Query i) QUERY from the .sql file corresponds to table form solution queryi from .py file, and baby step BABY STEP j under query i) QUERY in the .sql file corresponds with table form solution queryi_babystepj in the .py file.